dceoy/aws-cfn-guardduty-to-slack/README.md

 2. Install [Rain](https://github.com/aws-cloudformation/rain) and set `~/.aws/config` and `~/.aws/credentials`.

-3. Create AWS IAM roles to enable use of AWS CloudFormation StackSets.
+3. Create IAM roles to enable use of CloudFormation StackSets.

     ```sh
     $ rain deploy iam-roles-for-stacksets.cfn.yml iam-roles-for-stacksets
     ```

-4. Create a StackSet of Amazon GuardDuty for all available regions using `guardduty-and-sns.cfn.yml`.
+4. Create a StackSet of GuardDuty for available regions.

+    ```sh
+    $ rain deploy multi-region-guardduty-stackset.cfn.yml multi-region-guardduty-stackset
+    ```

-5. Set a Slack client on AWS Chatbot and get the Slack workspace ID.
+5. Set a Slack client on Chatbot and get the Slack workspace ID.

 6. Deploy a Chatbot stack for GuardDuty.